Aglow Community Lighthouse

 For His Glory Ministries

 For His Glory Ministries is a new church which has been established in Klamath Falls.
-We are a legal, domestic, nonprofit church.
-We are available via Zoom, and have re-opened for regular and auxiliary services.
+We are a legal, domestic, nonprofit church, registered as such through the federal government and the state.
+We announced our opening early last spring, but our scheduled services were soon interrupted by the governor’s lockdown.
+Now we are faced with the need to remind people of the Klamath Basin that we are available via Zoom, and have re-opened for regular and auxiliary services.

 Hope Lutheran Church